 Glasgow is a great city with plenty of sites and attractions, but it can be difficult to decide where to stay.
 If you're looking for someplace cheap but comfortable, then Airbnb is the way to go!
 In this guide, we'll show you some of the best options for Airbnbs in Glasgow so that you can make an informed decision about where to stay during your trip.
 We've picked out some locations that will give you a glimpse into what makes Glasgow such a special place—and they all come at very reasonable prices.

 Table of Contents

 The Merchant City

-The Merchant City is a vibrant part of Glasgow, and it's easy to see why: the neighborhood has everything from bars and restaurants to boutique shops, art galleries and theaters.
+The Merchant City is a vibrant part of Glasgow, and it's easy to see why: the neighbourhood has everything from bars and restaurants to boutique shops, art galleries and theaters.

-If you're looking for somewhere to stay while exploring Merchant City (or if you'd like a place within walking distance of all the best things this neighborhood has to offer), we've rounded up our favorite Airbnb rentals in the area below!
+If you're looking for somewhere to stay while exploring Merchant City (or if you'd like a place within walking distance of all the best things this neighbourhood has to offer), we've rounded up our favourite Airbnb rentals in the area below!

 The West End